Gordon Houston: Early life

+Baseball career

 After moving to San Antonio, Gordon and C. L. enrolled at local St. Mary's University, and pretty soon they received an invitation to attend a tryout with the Monroe Twins of the Class-C Cotton States League.
 Both brothers were offered contracts to play with Monroe in the 1937 season.
 Gordon batted .315 and slugged .417 in 46 games while playing at shortstop; C. L. played at center field and batted .315 in 21 games.

 During the off-season, they had heard that the Texarkana Liners of the Class-C East Texas League had appointed Sam Gray as their new manager.
 Gray, a former Philadelphia Athletics and St. Louis Browns pitcher, would be looking for new players when the team started spring training in 1938.
 Finally, Gordon was added to the roster, but C. L. did not make the final cut.

-Gordon Houston had his most productive season with the Liners in 1938, when he led the East Texas League with a .384 average and his .618 slugging percentage was second best in the eight-team circuit.
+Houston had his most productive season with the Liners in 1938, when he led the East Texas League with a .384 average and his .618 slugging percentage was second best in the eight-team circuit.
 Houston started at left field and later moved to right field, going 3-for-4 on Opening Day and staying above .400 until the midseason, but never hit below .380 throughout the rest of the season.
 In addition, he collected 32 doubles, seven triples and 18 home runs, driving in 70 runs while stealing 25 bases in 108 games.

 Besides, Houston appeared in the midseason East Texas League All-Star Game in which played eleven future major leaguers.
 Houston went 5-for-5, scored one run and drove in another for the North team.
 After the game, he was sent to the Class-A Oklahoma City Indians of the Texas League and went 6-for-22 in seven games, helping the Indians swept the Houston Buffaloes in a crucial doubleheader, before returning to Texarkana.
 At the end of the season, he was selected to the East Texas League Season-End All-Star team.

 Houston returned with Texarkana in 1939 and looking forward to achieve another strong season.
 Unfortunately, he suffered a spike wound to his foot early in the season that kept him out of the lineup for two weeks, which was more detrimental to his performance than he had thought possible.
 He appeared in just 109 games, batting a paltry .219 average with three homers and 39 RBI.

 Houston rebounded in 1940 while playing his third consecutive season with Texarkana, appearing in a career-high 129 games and leading the team in average (.304), hits (158) and doubles (30).
 It was a solid season for the 24-year-old outfielder but there were no offers available in a year that saw a major escalation in World War II.